-The focus of this class is an independent research project that the student undertakes under the direction of a faculty member who acts as a research advisor.
+When Offered: Fall, Spring The focus of this class is an independent research project that the student undertakes under the direction of a faculty member who acts as a research advisor.
 Content varies from year to year and is determined by both instructor's and students' interests.

-Repeatable: May be repeated for a maximum of eight (8) units of credit Prerequisite(s): MAT 313 and permission of the Department Chair
+Repeatable: May be repeated for a maximum of eight (8) units Grade Type: Letter Grade Prerequisite(s): MAT 313 and permission of the Department Chair